 - DSTC may also need to take action in response to 'low-level' concerns about staff.
-Additional information regarding low-level concerns is contained with our staff code of conduct includes what a low-level concern is, the importance of sharing them and the confidential procedure to follow when sharing them. - OSTC has an open and transparent culture in which all concerns about all adults working in or on behalf of the school are dealt with promptly and appropriately; this enables us to identify inappropriate, problematic or concerning behaviour early, minimise the risk of abuse and ensure that adults working in or on behalf of the school are clear about and act within appropriate professional boundaries, and in accordance with our ethos and values. - A 'low-level' concern does not mean that it is insignificant; a low-level concern is any concern that an adult working in or on behalf of the school may have acted in a way that is inconsistent with our staff code of conduct, including inappropriate conduct outside of work and does not meet the 'harm threshold' or is otherwise not serious enough to consider a referral to the LADO. - Low-level concerns may arise in several ways and from a number of sources.
-For example, suspicion, complaints, or allegations made by a child, parent or other adult within or outside of the organisation, or as a result of vetting checks. - It is crucial that all low-level concerns are shared responsibly, recorded and dealt with appropriately to protect staff from becoming the subject of potential false low-level concerns or misunderstandings. - Low-level concerns should be shared confidentially in line with our staff code of conduct to Mrs Anne Davis or Mrs Deborah Ellis - Where low-level concerns are reported to the school, the principal will be informed of all low level concerns and is the ultimate decision maker in respect of the response to all low-level concerns. - The Principal or her deputy will share concerns and liaise with the LADO enquiries officer via the LADO Enquiry Line.
+Additional information regarding low-level concerns is contained with our staff code of conduct this includes what a low-level concern is, the importance of sharing them and the confidential procedure to follow when sharing them. - DSTC has an open and transparent culture in which all concerns about all adults working in or on behalf of the school are dealt with promptly and appropriately; this enables us to identify inappropriate, problematic or concerning behaviour early, minimise the risk of abuse and ensure that adults working in or on behalf of the school are clear about and act within appropriate professional boundaries, and in accordance with our ethos and values. - A 'low-level' concern does not mean that it is insignificant; a low-level concern is any concern that an adult working in or on behalf of the school may have acted in a way that is inconsistent with our staff code of conduct, including inappropriate conduct outside of work and does not meet the 'harm threshold' or is otherwise not serious enough to consider a referral to the LADO. - Low-level concerns may arise in several ways and from a number of sources.
+For example, suspicion, complaints, or allegations made by a child, parent or other adult within or outside of the organisation, or as a result of vetting checks. - It is crucial that all low-level concerns are shared responsibly, recorded and dealt with appropriately to protect staff from becoming the subject of potential false low-level concerns or misunderstandings. - Low-level concerns should be shared confidentially in line with our staff code of conduct to the DSL (Mrs Deborah Ellis, Senior Vice Principal).
+The DSL will inform the principal without delay. - Where low-level concerns are reported to the school, the principal / DSL will be informed of all low-level concerns and is the ultimate decision maker in respect of the response to all low-level concerns. - The principal / DSL or her representative will share concerns and liaise with the LADO enquiries officer via the LADO Enquiry Line.